DavidAStevenson/akka/akka-docs/src/main/paradox/typed/guide/tutorial_5.md

 Java
 :   @@snip [DeviceGroupQuery.java](/akka-docs/src/test/java/jdocs/typed/tutorial_5/DeviceGroupQuery.java) { #query-outline }

-Note that we have to convert the `RespondTemperature` replies from the device actor to the message protocol that the `DeviceGroupQuery` actor understands, i.e. `DeviceGroupQueryMessage`.
-For this we use a `messageAdapter` that wraps the `RespondTemperature` in a `WrappedRespondTemperature`, which @scala[extends]@java[implements] `DeviceGroupQueryMessage`.
+Note that we have to convert the `RespondTemperature` replies from the device actor to the message protocol that the `DeviceGroupQuery` actor understands, i.e. `DeviceGroupQuery` Message.
+For this we use a `messageAdapter` that wraps the `RespondTemperature` in a `WrappedRespondTemperature`, which @scala[extends]@java[implements] `DeviceGroupQuery` Message.

 #### Tracking actor state